Azuhmier/hmofa/tagCatalog.md

 by Oliver_Hart
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/Oliver_Hart

->Beating the Heat
+"Beating the Heat"
 [;wolf; ;canine;][;roommates; ;heat; ;blowjob; ;spanking; ;creampie; ;sex; ;love/romance?;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Ysev4tB5

->The Leaves of Fall
+"The Leaves of Fall"
 [;Reverse trap; ;rabbit;][;comfy; ;autumn; ;Halloween; ;slow burn; ;high school; ;adventure; ;comical; ;long story; ;non-smut;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/gyfAjY5M
 #You've never really 'fit in' with the heavily divided Ranchview High School crowd.
 Jock, Goth, Prep, Cheerleader, Nerd...you were never any of these.
 But as Halloween approaches, strange things start happening, and a dark ritual begins with the finding of a curious red book.
 It's a race against time for you and your friends to stop a group of students from ushering in an age of darkness, and to also figure out just what the hell is wrong with that rabbit.

->The Pits
+"The Pits"
 [;wolf; ;canine;][;non-smut; ;peril;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/aZCn718h

->A Long Way From Home
+"A Long Way From Home"
 [;Heeler; ;Blue Heeler; ;canine;][;rural; ;sci-fi; ;peril; ;violence; ;flirting;]~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/AxQmBRH4
 #Summary: A picture is worth a thousand words, and someone’s life.

->Liquid Courage
+"Liquid Courage"
 [;cheetah; ;feline;][;sex; ;flirting;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/FcRqG5Nc
 #So, there's a human, a cheetah, and some crows in this bar...

->The illegality of booping
+"The illegality of booping"
 [][;really short story;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/24ksYbZu

->STALKER - Getting to know one another [;fox;][;f:attempted rape; ;prostitution; ;violence;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Ci3z3bt2
+"STALKER - Getting to know one another" [;fox;][;f:attempted rape; ;prostitution; ;violence;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Ci3z3bt2

->If A Bear Is Hungry
+"If A Bear Is Hungry"
 [;promiscuous; ;bear;][;roommates; ;hatefuck; ;gangbang; ;anal; ;facefuck; ;spanking;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/BUPe4Mih

->A Red Winter
+"A Red Winter"
 [][]
 https://oliver-hart.itch.io/a-red-winter